stefanbschneider/old-blog/_posts/2021-02-03-django-bootstrap.md

 Now, when running the development server, the app shows the new form:
 ![Ugly form](django-bootstrap/form-ugly.png)
+The "Hello World" message should display the entered username and date as well as the total click count.
-The form does not yet use Bootstrap and is still quite ugly!
+However, the form does not yet use Bootstrap and is still quite ugly!

 ## Making the Form Pretty